kyphan38/web/assets/docs/technical/vault - ongoing/4-compare-authentication-methods.md

 Critical components of an API request that need to be included

 - Request Type: GET, POST, or DELETE
-- Headers: appropriate headers such as X-Vault-Token, Authorization, or X-Vault-Namespace
+- Headers: Appropriate headers such as X-Vault-Token, Authorization, or X-Vault-Namespace
-- Data: included if required by the request
+- Data: Included if required by the request
-- API Endpoint: specifies the Vault component being interacted with
+- API Endpoint: Specifies the Vault component being interacted with

-HTTP API: when is a token required?
+HTTP API: When is a token required?

-- Using an Auth Method: when authenticating to Vault via the API, a token is not required because authentication generates a new token
+- Using an Auth Method: When authenticating to Vault via the API, a token is not required because authentication generates a new token
-- Configuring an Auth Method: when enabling, configuring, or disabling an authentication method, a token with appropriate permissions must be provided
+- Configuring an Auth Method: When enabling, configuring, or disabling an authentication method, a token with appropriate permissions must be provided

 Enabling an authentication method